ibm-cloud-docs/resiliency/get-help.md

 * Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
 When you ask a question, tag the question with `ibm-cloud` so that it's seen by the {{site.data.keyword.cloud_notm}} development teams.

 If you still can't resolve the problem, you can open a support case.
 For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case).
 And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).

-## DORA
-{: #dora-help}

-To get help and support for meeting Digital Operational Resilience Act (DORA) requirements, enable the DORA setting in your {{site.data.keyword.cloud_notm}} account.
-For more information, see [Enabling your account for DORA compliance](/docs/account?topic=account-enabling-dora).